 If you’ve combed through all the databases and still aren’t sure what you can or can’t do, it’s time to make a phone call or take a trip to an office.
 Most planning and zoning offices have analysts available during business hours to answer questions about permit applications.
 Some jurisdictions will also have record centers available, where a technician can answer questions and even do the research for you.
 Never hesitate to ask a question.
 Not asking questions upfront will lead to more headaches, wasted time, and unnecessary spending down the road.

-Don’t forget to check out Rocket Lawyer for all your online legal needs.
+Don’t forget to check out Rocket Lawyer if you need help understanding zoning laws and for other business legal needs.